Association for Applied Psychophysiology and Biofeedback: Structure

+Benefits of membership include discounts on registration for teleseminars and conferences, and book purchases, as well as access to listservs, web-listing opportunities, and access to the AAPB website's member's only area.
+Benefits also include online and print delivery of the Biofeedback magazine and Applied Psychophysiology and Biofeedback journal, and access to group-rate healthcare insurance through Chalice MD, and more.

 History

 The Biofeedback Research Society (BRS) was founded in 1969.
 The BRS was renamed the Biofeedback Society of America (BSA) in 1976 and the Association for Applied Psychophysiology and Biofeedback (AAPB) in 1989.